vBruegge/PointCloudExtractor/README.md

 This results in the sectioning of the point cloud "DemoMono.txt".
 The position where to section are specified in the "section-generation.txt".
 The reference airfoil is named "B106_optairfoil.dat".
 The flap should be replaced by the reference foil, its position is 0.84.

 # Nix
 A nix flake was added to the repository.
-Nix is a package manager which has to be installed natively on your distribution.
+Nix is a package manager which has to be installed natively on your machine.
 In this case, you can use nix to build all example projects.
-This has the advantage that no other dependency has to be installed on the machine.
+This has the advantage that no other dependency is needed and no libraries have to be installed on the machine.
-To use the building operation of nix, change the directory of a terminal to your git and type `nix build` and the name of the example.
-The executables will be found in `result/bin`.
+To use the building operation of nix, there are two possible ways:
+1. Clone the repository beforehand and then use nix for building:
+    In this case, the repository is cloned to your machine using e.g. `git clone git@gitlab.lrz.de:000000000149A72A/pointcloudextractor_lls.git' (SSH).
+Then go to the root of the git repository in an Terminal and enter:
+    - `nix build .#uavExtraction` for building the aircraft extraction example

-`nix build morphingWingExtraction` will build the morphing wing example.
+    - `nix build .#morphingWingExtraction`for building the morphing wing extraction example
+2. Building the git repository without cloning:
+    In this case, the repository is cloned by nix and builded in the same step.
+Enter:
+    - `nix build git+https://gitlab.lrz.de/000000000149A72A/pointcloudextractor_lls.git#uavExtraction` for building the aircraft extraction example
-`nix build uavExtraction` will build the uavExtraction example.
+    - `nix build git+https://gitlab.lrz.de/000000000149A72A/pointcloudextractor_lls.git#morphingWingExtraction` for building the morphing wing extraction example

+The executeables can be found in `result/bin`.

 # Section generation file
 The section generation file has a specific, pre-defined structure.
 Examples of files are presented in the following: